laventy/Tap2TripCodeReview/README.md

 1. Strong feeling of quite well-organised and readable code.
 Easy to follow the logic flow due to easy-to-understand naming for functions and variables.
 2. By saying well-organised, the codebase is divided into meaningful parts. i.e. services, interfaces, constants, helpers, models etc.
+3. Use advanced Java APIs like `stream`,
-3. Get good coverage of unit testing.
+4. Get good coverage of unit testing.

 ## Extendability
 1. The candidate uses the interface quite well so it is easy to create another instance following the interface without making any major code changes.